CONFESSIONS OF A DANGEROUS

 at some point, a man compares what he expected his life to be

-and what it has become, and realizes that its too late to
+and what it has become, and realizes that it’s too late to

 change it.
 But perhaps, he decides, his salvation will be to write